Moving goods under Transit Procedure via the UK landbridge: Ireland – Great Britain – France

 Background

-A range of new steps must be completed in order to move goods under the transit procedure from 1 January 2021.
+Since 1 January 2021, a range of new steps must be completed in order to move goods under the transit procedure via the UK.
 Depending on the model used by operators to manage the transit (e.g. in-house or via a customs agent), there is flexibility as to who completes a number of stages.
 It is therefore vital that all actors in the transit chain (e.g. traders, logistics companies, customs agents, hauliers etc.) understand and agree in advance who is responsible for each of the steps along the route.
 Failing to clarify this will disrupt your trade and lead to possibly severe delays including not being given permission to enter Ports or board ships.

 The term “Responsible Operator” is used below to cover all relevant actors within the transit chain (e.g. traders, logistics companies, customs agents, hauliers etc.) who, depending on circumstances, may complete the required processes and steps.

-We have set out below an overview of the steps traders should take when moving goods on a transit route between Ireland and France.
+Set out below is an overview of the steps traders should take when moving goods under transit between Ireland and France.
 The example is for illustrative purposes and should be taken as broad advice only.
-It is up to the responsible operators to ensure that they understand the precise steps required from 1 January 2021 to move their specific consignments across their chosen transit route and who will be responsible for completing the various steps.
-We will update this example as more information comes to light in the coming weeks.
+It is up to the responsible operators to ensure that they understand the precise steps required to move their specific consignments across their chosen transit route and who will be responsible for completing the various steps.

 Where vehicles containing Union animal products (excluding consignments of animal by-products which must be sealed) are consolidated during transit of Great Britain with non-Union animal products, the vehicle can no longer benefit from the flexibilities provided for EU-EU transits on re-entry, as the presence of UK goods will require the vehicle to be presented to the border control post for official controls including the necessary identity and physical checks.